E. D. Berman: Inter-Action and community action/development

-HMS President: In 1988 the ship was saved by the charity Inter-Action Social Enterprise Trust, run by Berman, who invented the term “social enterprise” in the UK in 1970, to describe organisations such as the National Federation of City Farms and Community Gardens, which has more than 1,200 sites.
-In President social enterprises included: a base for start-up companies for young people; audio-visual studios; a publishing company; an NGO Advisory Service, and an 'event deck' to earn funding for the charity.
+HMS President: In 1988, the ship was saved by the charity Inter-Action Social Enterprise Trust, run by Berman, who invented the term "social enterprise" in the UK in 1970, to describe organisations such as the National Federation of City Farms and Community Gardens, which has more than 1,200 sites.
+In President, social enterprises included: a base for start-up companies for young people; audio-visual studios; a publishing company; an NGO Advisory Service, and an 'event deck' to earn funding for the charity.
 This period saved her from scrap, and preserved her for future generations.
 She had become a London landmark, marked on street maps, so was permitted to retain her warship title and name "HMS President" with the added suffix "(1918)" to distinguish her from the new shore establishment of the same name.
-Her sister ship, Chrysanthemum was hired to Steven Spielberg for the boat chase sequences shot in 1988 in Tilbury Docks for the film Indiana Jones and the Last Crusade.
+Her sister ship, Chrysanthemum, was hired to Steven Spielberg for the boat chase sequences shot in 1988 in Tilbury Docks for the film Indiana Jones and the Last Crusade.
 She was then laid up in the River Medway, where the brackish water rusted her hull so badly that she was scrapped in 1995.

-Numerous other activities including the establishment of WAC – the Weekend Arts College (now simply Wac Arts), the first Community Media Van, a community print shop including the publishing arm, Inter-Action In-Print, a film company, Infilms, a new centre on HMS President (1918), a free school and a plethora of media and computer projects from the 1980s onward; then two more theatre companies: the Old Age Theatre Society (OATS) working in old people's homes and the British American Repertory Company (BARC), the first joint company approved by both Equity Unions and both countries for non-star actors and stage staff.
+Numerous other activities include the establishment of WAC – the Weekend Arts College (now simply Wac Arts), the first Community Media Van, a community print shop including the publishing arm, Inter-Action In-Print, a film company, Infilms, a new centre on HMS President (1918), a free school and a plethora of media and computer projects from the 1980s onward; then two more theatre companies: the Old Age Theatre Society (OATS) working in old people's homes and the British American Repertory Company (BARC), the first joint company approved by both Equity Unions and both countries for non-star actors and stage staff.

 Additionally, he has been Chairman of the successful Save Piccadilly Campaign in the 1970s (to stop the high-rise office development surrounding the Circus) and the action against JP Morgan to open their blocking of a walkway/cycling path of the Thames Walkway on the Isle of Dogs.
-He continues to spend part of each year in India, advising on social enterprise projects, mainly with women, and environmental projects, especially water developments.
+Berman continues to spend part of each year in India, advising on social enterprise projects, mainly with women, and environmental projects, especially water developments.

-He has worked in Hong Kong, Germany, the Netherlands, Norway, Sweden, Russia, South Africa and India as a director/trainer as well as advising on developing new social enterprises.
-In Russia he worked as an adviser to three state ministers and in the UK as a non-party-political Special Advisor on inner city matters to Cabinet ministers, Michael Heseltine and Tom King.
-All of these he did whilst remaining in the Inter-Action Co-operative.
+He has worked in Hong Kong, Germany, the Netherlands, Denmark, Norway, Sweden, Russia, South Africa and India as a director/trainer as well as advising on developing new social enterprises.
+In Russia, he worked as an adviser to three state ministers and in the UK as a non-party-political Special Advisor on inner-city matters to Cabinet ministers, Michael Heseltine and Tom King.
+All of these he did while remaining in the Inter-Action Co-operative.